An Exploration of the Use of the Negative in the Therapeutic Process

 Era A. Loewenstein, Ph.D., is an adult, adolescent, and child psychoanalyst and a training and supervising analyst at SFCP.
-Dr. Loewenstein teaches at SFCP, NCSPP, and Access Institute and is in private practice in San Francisco.
-She presents locally and nationally on a variety of topics, including perversion and trauma.
-Her most recent paper, “Dystopian Narratives: Encounters with the Perverse Sadomasochistic Universe,” is currently in press.
+Era is on the faculty of SFCP, NCSPP, and Access Institute.
+Her most recent article, “Dystopian Narratives: Encounters with the Perverse Sadomasochistic Universe,” was published in The Psychoanalytic Inquiry in 2017.

 Megan Rundel, Ph.D., is a graduate of PINC.
 She has taught widely in the Bay Area psychoanalytic community.
 She is also a Zen teacher at the Crimson Gate Meditation Community.
 Dr. Rundel has special interests in sexuality, spirituality, and the body in psychoanalysis.
 She has a private practice in Oakland.